 At least 10% of the population are left-handed - a slightly higher proportion are males.
-This needs to be considered when children are writing to ensure left-handed pupils are not at a disadvantage.
+This needs to be considered when

-- Consider the seating in class If a right-handed child sits next to a left-handed child, is there sufficient space for them both to write comfortably? - Is the lighting adequate from the non-writing side? - Model letter formation, sky writing, etc, specifically for lefthanded children with your left hand - Put a mark at the left side of the page to indicate where writing begins as some left-handed children mirror write from the right
+- Consider the seating in class If a right-handed child sits next to a left-handed child, is there sufficient space for them both to write comfortably? - Is the lighting adequate from the non-writing side? - Model letter formation, sky writing, etc, specifically for left-handed children with your left hand - Put a mark at the left side of the page to indicate where writing begins as some left-handed children mirror write from the right